Majdi-Aref/restaurant/README.md

 ## 5. 1.
 Wireframes

 - I created seven Balsamiq wireframes for my project "Savour".
-- Down is a PNG image of the twelve screenshots of all seven wireframes.
+- Below is a PNG image of the twelve screenshots of all seven wireframes.
 - The screenshots are ordered in a way that reflects the functionalities of "Savour".

 !["Savour" website wireframes](readme-images/wireframe-14.png)